RTEMS/rtems-docs/c_user/task_manager.rst

 .. index:: task mode
 .. index:: rtems_task_mode

-A task’s execution mode is a combination of the following four components:
+A task's execution mode is a combination of the following four components:

 - preemption